abouchard-ds/Land-Real-Estate/README.md

 First I get the listing of all land for sale which provide me with basic info (area,price,town) AND the links for each listing.
 Then I scrape each individual listing to get the detailed information.

-I started with my usual `bs4`, but could not get the page to switch because there are no page numbers in the URL of the website.
-So I had to learn `Selenium` from scratch.
+I started with `bs4`, but could not get the page to switch because there are no page numbers in the URL of the website.
+I learned `Selenium` from scratch.
 First I wanted to use `Selenium` only for page switching thus reusing what I already developed but the `driver.page_source` method seems to truncate the page and I consistently got only 12 results instead of the 20 per pages I was suposed to get.

 ### Methodology